 The FGCAC is composed of individuals representing different aspects of the fishing industry in Atlantic Canada.
 Each Director brings their own unique expertise and perspectives forward to prevent and develop sustainable solutions to end-of-life fishing gear and abandoned, lost, and discarded fishing gear (ALDFG).
 The Board helps manage and supervise individual FGCAC Action Teams, which focus on specific areas of concern such as responsible disposal and fishing gear land and ocean retrieval.
-The Board meets monthly, in which the term of office is one year or until their successors are so elected.
+The Board meets regularly, in which the term of office is two years or until their successors are so elected.
 FGCAC members may elect Directors by resolution at each Annual General Meeting of the members.